makrai/notes/README.md

         model components and behaviors
   * sum: centering and amplifying the influence of data in architecture design
 * Mentioned in the keynote:
-  Spurious [hamis] Rewards: Rethinking Training Signals in RLVR R Shao, S Stella Li, R Xin, S Geng, Y Wang, S Oh, ..., L Zettlemoyer
+  Spurious [hamis] Rewards: Rethinking Training Signals in RLVR.
+  R Shao, S Stella Li, R Xin, S Geng, Y Wang, S Oh, ..., L Zettlemoyer
   * reinforcement learning with verifiable rewards (RLVR) can elicit strong mathematical reasoning in certain models even with spurious rewards that